 Of course, we do hope you’ll consider the enterprise video streaming solutions we offer at Dacast.
 However, we strive to provide the most up-to-date info for our readers on all the platforms we review.
 Let’s take a look at our first feature below.

 White-label solution platform comparison

-In the video streaming world, white-label refers to a video platform free from service provider logos or branding from.
+In the video streaming world, white-label refers to a video platform free from service provider logos or branding.
 This way, a white-label platform allows users to integrate custom branding of their own.
 Among other benefits, this feature provides a professional appearance for enterprise video streaming solutions.

 Briefly, here’s how six top enterprise video streaming solutions (in alphabetical order) handle white-label service:

 Brightcove – White-label service at all plan levels, starting at $199/month (Marketing plan).
 Note that this Marketing plan does not include live streaming.
 Users must purchase the Enterprise plan ($499 / month) or higher to access live streaming.